How to Make Sure Safety of Kids in School is a Priority

 Also, during their sports and recreation times, ensure the kids are wearing the proper protective gear to decrease their risk of injuries.
 Remind them of the rules of the game and that they must watch out for others so as to not cause injury to others.
 Needless to say, kids need to also be prevented from hurting others intentionally, including when they may lose their temping in the heat of the moment.

 Complete prevention of your child being hurt is something no one can guarantee.
 But, you can be ready to help if injuries occur with a little planning and ensuring the right resources are in place.
-Therefore, you must ensure there is a first aid protocol to treat injured kids.
+Therefore, you must ensure there is a protocol to provide medications and first aid services to treat injured kids.

 Some kids will be on medications, which means they may need to carry their medicines to school.
 School administrators and teachers need to be notified so they are aware of these prescriptions to also ensure they are kept away from other children.